 The Need for Wisdom Teeth By Early Humans

 Considering how much trouble wisdom teeth often cause, it’s reasonable to wonder we even have them in the first place!
 One theory is that our early ancestors wore out their teeth by early adulthood and needed a third set of molars for continued function.
 Early humans ate a diet of hard-to-chew foods like roots and raw meat.
 Though there is evidence of “chew sticks” being used anciently to clean teeth, a lack of oral hygiene inevitably would have led to decayed and missing teeth.
 So an extra pair that emerged later in life would have come in handy!

 Human jaws eventually grew smaller as society transitioned to a more agriculturally-based food supply of softer, cooked foods and the need for extra teeth declined.
 Some people never develop wisdom teeth, others only have one or two, and many of us have all four!
 And most patients just don’t have enough room for any number of these third molars, thus they commonly need to be removed.

 Do You Need Your Wisdom Teeth Removed?

 If you still have any or all of your wisdom teeth, don’t wait until they become problematic to have them examined.
-Here at Paradigm Dental, we can not only determine whether you’d benefit from having your wisdom teeth removed, but we can perform the procedure in-house so you don’t need to be referred out.
-Call us today at (512) 992-2822 to schedule an appointment!
+Here at Paradigm Dental Austin TX, we can not only determine whether you’d benefit from having your wisdom tooth extracted in Austin TX, but we can perform the procedure in-house so you don’t need to be referred out.